In this article

 Many term life insurance policies offer the ability to renew, convert to whole or both.

 Renewability means you can renew your coverage when it expires, without any additional evidence of insurability.
 That doesn’t mean you’ll get to do so at the same rate—in fact, your rate is likely to go up since you’ll be older—but it does mean you wouldn't need to go through another health exam, even if you’ve had changes in your health situation.
-(Here's what a life insurance health exam usually entails.)
+There may be a limit on how often you can make renewals without providing proof of insurability.

 Some people choose to hold both a term and a whole life insurance policy.
 There are different reasons for this, but you might choose this path if you want relatively short-term coverage while you’re raising your kids (through a term policy) while also having the option of cash value in a whole life policy.

 Traditionally, most people bought life insurance through an agent, which usually entailed in-person meetings and/or phone calls.
-A new breed of companies is offering term life insurance online, however, without going through an agent.
+These days, you can choose to buy through an agent or to buy online.

 It’s not fair to quickly compare these two types of life insurance, because even though they both share the primary purpose of providing a death benefit, in the end, they’re very different policies.
 Each will be the “right” choice for people and families with different financial situations and goals.